tucommenceapousser/php-remote-storage/README.md

     $ cd config
     $ cp server.ini.example server.ini

-Edit `server.ini` to match the configuration.
+Edit `config/server.ini` to match the configuration.
 You need to at least modify the following lines, and set them to the values shown here:

     storageDir = "/var/www/php-remote-storage/data/storage"

+    [MetadataStorage]
     dsn = "sqlite:/var/www/php-remote-storage/data/metadata.sqlite"

+    [TokenStorage]
+    dsn = "sqlite:/var/lib/php-remote-storage/token.sqlite"

 Now you can initialize the metadata database:

-    $ sudo -u apache bin/php-remote-storage-initdb
+    $ sudo -u apache bin/php-remote-storage-init

 Copy paste the contents of the Apache section (see below) in the file `/etc/httpd/conf.d/php-remote-storage.conf`.